cemc/cscircles-wp-content/plugins/polylang/readme.txt

 = Test new versions =

-You can subscribe to the tag ['polylang-dev'](http://wordpress.org/tags/polylang-dev) that I use to announce development versions and then, test the new versions and report bugs before the final release.
+You can subscribe to the [blog](http://polylang.wordpress.com/) that I use to announce development versions and then, test the new versions and report bugs before the final release.
 It helps a lot!

 = Translate the admin interface =

-Polylang is already available in 24 languages.
+Polylang is already available in 25 languages.
 It's very easy to add a new one!
 Download [poedit](http://www.poedit.net/download.php) (available for Windows, Mac OS X and Linux).
 Rename the file polylang.pot found in the polylang/languages directory into something like polylang-your_locale.po.
 Open the file with poedit and start translating (keeping strange codes such as %s, %1$s as is).
 Once done, just save and you will get two files polylang-your_locale.po and polylang-your_locale.mo that you can send to the author.
 The translation will be included with the next release and will be covered by the same license as Polylang (GPLv2 or later).

 = Communicate =